Explore the default project

 Create a new project

 As discussed in the Quick start, applications for the Internet Computer start as projects that you create.
-You can create projects using the dfx
+You can create projects using the dfx executable command-line interface (CLI).

 To take a closer look at the files and folders that are included in a project by default, let’s create a new project to work with.